ianmiell/shutit/README.md

 [ShutIt](http://shutit.tk)
 ===============
-Complex Docker Deployments Made Simple
+Complex Docker Builds Made Simple

 ShutIt is a tool for managing your build process that is both structured and flexible: